-Aside from the above difficulties, there is a compelling reason to defend the third law.
-There is another expression for the third law, that is, the unattainability of absolute zero temperature.
-Then, the third law turns out to have no exception, irrespective of whether the material is in equilibrium or not.
-This unattainability cannot be deduced from other laws of thermodynamics, making the third law necessary.
-Fowler and Guggenheim considered that a rigorous expression for the Nernst heat theorem that does not allow any exceptions is obtained based on this unattainability of absolute zero temperature \cite{Fowler-Guggenheim}.
-In a primitive sense, their third law expression is correct, if the frozen state is suitably interpreted: see an author's early study \cite{Shirai18-res}.
-The question is naturally aroused as to whether the two expressions, the Nernst neat theorem and the unattainability of the absolute zero temperature, are equivalent or not.
-This was discussed by several authors \cite{Hatsopoulos, Hasse,Levine, Landsberg57,Landsberg78,Landsberg97,McNabb17,Masanes17}.
-According to Hatsopoulos and Keenan, however, there is no proof for their equivalence when the residual entropy is involved (\cite{Hatsopoulos}, p.~29 in Forward).
-Without resolving the residual entropy problem, the proof for this equivalence is not completed \cite{Shirai18-Unattain}.
+Despite the above difficulties, there is a compelling reason to defend the third law.
+An alternative expression of the third law is the principle of the unattainability of absolute zero temperature.
+In this expression, the third law turns to be a universal law without any exception, irrespective of whether the system is in equilibrium.
+This unattainability cannot be deduced from other laws of thermodynamics, making the third law indispensable.
+Fowler and Guggenheim exploited the unattainability of absolute zero temperature to deduce the rigorous expression for the Nernst heat postulation that admits no exceptions \cite{Fowler-Guggenheim}.
+In a primitive sense, their third law expression is correct, if the frozen state is suitably interpreted \cite{Shirai18-res}.
+Several studies have examined whether the two expressions---the Nernst neat postulation and the unattainability of the absolute zero temperature---are equivalent \cite{Hatsopoulos, Hasse,Levine, Landsberg56, Landsberg78,Landsberg97,McNabb17,Masanes17}.
+Hatsopoulos and Keenan pointed out that their equivalence cannot be established when the residual entropy is involved (\cite{Hatsopoulos}, p.~29 in Foreword).
+Without resolving the residual entropy problem, the proof for this equivalence remains incomplete \cite{Shirai18-Unattain}.

-Recently, debates on the residual entropy have been revived along with more subtle problems of glass.
-Some computer simulations and thermodynamic considerations showed an uncompensated decrease in entropy at the glass transition, which will lead to zero entropy at $T=0$ \cite{Kivelson99,Speedy99,Mauro07}.
-These studies defend the third law.
-However, then why residual entropies are observed in experiments must be answered.
-Kivelson and Reiss ascribed this contradiction to the problem of calorimetric measurement.
-The entropy change $\Delta S=S_{B}-S_{A}$ from state $A$ to $B$ is obtained by the calorimetric method,
+Recently, debates concerning the residual entropy have been revived, in connection with more subtle problems of glass.
+Some computer simulations and thermodynamic considerations showed an uncompensated decrease in entropy at the glass transition, which would lead to zero entropy at $T=0$ \cite{Kivelson99,Speedy99,Mauro07}.
+These studies thus support the validity of the third law.
+However, this raises the question of why residual entropies are observed in experiments.
+Kivelson and Reiss attributed this apparent contradiction to the problem of calorimetric measurement.
+The entropy change $\Delta S=S_{B}-S_{A}$ from state $A$ to $B$ is obtained by the calorimetric method as